tunequest

 The Album Tag

 What of the Album tag, then?
-In my view, it makes no sense to maintain the compact disc paradigm when dealing with the flexibility of the iTunes model and the nature of classical music.
-Just because Deutsche Grammophon decided to put both Tchaikovsky’s Nutcracker Suite and Symphony No 5 on the same disc doesn’t mean I should maintain that structure.
+It makes no sense to maintain the compact disc paradigm when dealing with the flexibility of the iTunes model and the nature of classical music.
+Just because Deutsche Grammophon decides to put both Tchaikovsky’s Nutcracker Suite and Symphony No 5 on the same disc doesn’t mean I should maintain that structure.
 As I mentioned above, classical works were created distinctly and separately.
 Thus, I keep my classical music separated by work title.
-Thanks to the instant availability of any song in the iTunes/iPod equation, I don’t need to load the physical disc of Atlanta Symphony’s Rainbow Body in order to listen to Copland’s Appalachian Spring.
-I can just browse for

 Music > Composer > Copland > Appalachian Spring [ASO:Spano]